mor96/EMail-System/README.md

 index.html - User home page after he sign in.
 mail-api.php - File that handle all php code.
 mail-JS.js File that handle all javascript code.
-mail.db - database file that keep store all the users and mails.
+mail.db - database file that store all the users and mails.

 ## API Actions